Skip to main content

 One of the largest libraries in Cambridge, and much used beyond its primary role in the History Faculty.
 Sidgwick Site

-The other library within HSPS, the Social and Political Sciences Library, located on the New Museums site.
+The other library within HSPS, the Social and Political Sciences Library.
+The collections are now housed in the Seeley History Library.